ranjodh-kaur/dillinger_Mobile/Question/Question Unit 2. Android Development Environment.md

 Would have made Android more competitive vs iOS (which had limited features then).

-7. Assembling Android 7 Development Workstation
+**7. Assembling Android 7 Development Workstation**

-Q13.
-Imagine you are setting up a development workstation for a startup.
-What hardware and software specifications would you choose, and why?
+Q13. **Imagine you are setting up a development workstation for a startup.
+What hardware and software specifications would you choose, and why?**

 Solution: